PoliticalGraveyard.com

 Holmes, Wilber — of Cortland County, N.Y.
 Member of New York state assembly from Cortland County, 1895.
 Burial location unknown.

 Holmes, William H. — of Tazewell County, Ill.
-Delegate to Illinois state constitutional convention Tazewell County, 1847.
+Delegate to Illinois state constitutional convention from Tazewell County, 1847.
 Burial location unknown.

 Holmes, William H. — of Jones County, Iowa.
 Iowa state treasurer, 1863-67.
 Burial location unknown.